AlgebraicJulia/AlgebraicABMs.jl/docs/src/index.md

 CurrentModule = AlgebraicABMs
 ```

-`AlgebraicABMs.jl` is a Julia library for...
+`AlgebraicABMs.jl` is a Julia library for creating agent-based models.